Close

 If you get run off the road and crash into a fixed object or tip your motorcycle, you might suffer terrible injuries.
 The reckless driver who caused the incident would be liable, entitling you to compensation through a lawsuit.

-While New Jersey’s serious injury threshold limits when car occupants may sue for accidents, it does not apply to motorcycle crashes.
+While New Jersey’s serious injury threshold might block some lawsuits for car crashes, it does not apply to motorcycle crashes.
 You don’t have to meet any threshold to file a lawsuit.
 You may sue if you suffer any injuries or incur any damages.

 While you can sue, you can’t do so forever.
 The statute of limitations for motorcycle accident lawsuits in New Jersey is two years, as per N.J.S.A. § 2A:14-2.
 Call us right after your crash to make sure you file within the two-year timeframe and don’t miss your chance to get damages.